Examine urban epidemiology and the challenges and inequities in public health policy in Buenos Aires.

 - Working in different community projects with Red Cross in Tucumán province

-- Shadowing health professionals and collaborating with health programs teams at primary healthcare centers in Buenos Aires; San Miguel de Tucumán, Tucumán; and Maipú, Mendoza
+- Collaborating with health programs teams at primary healthcare centers in Buenos Aires; San Miguel de Tucumán, Tucumán; and Maipú, Mendoza

-- Shadowing health professionals and assisting the work of different hospital services at public hospitals in Buenos Aires, Mendoza, and Tucumán province
+- Assisting the work of different hospital services at public hospitals in Buenos Aires, Mendoza, and Tucumán province

 - Working in health promotion and directing educational and recreational activities at daycare centers for elders in Buenos Aires